csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/report.md

 # Report

 ## Summary of our decisions (1a)
 We decided to build a web application with the basic calculator functions (add item, delete item, calculate with taxes, with discount) and user authentication.
 Our tech stack is React (frontend), Django (backend), PostgreSQL (database).
 For our frontend, we decided to use React.
 We use CSS and Bootstrap for styling.
 We use Axios to send requests to our backend API (Django).
 For our backend, we decided to use Python Django with REST framework to create a Django REST API.
-For user authentication with Django, we decided to use Django's JSON Web Token Authentication (subject to change, just from looking at the backend imports).
+For user authentication with Django, we decided to use Django Rest Framework's Simple JSON Web Token Authentication.
 For our database, we decided to use PostgreSQL.
 We chose Heroku for our deployment of our frontend and backend, and Heroku Postgres again for our database.

 # Frontend:
 ## Options: